pvliesdonk/device_philips_ppx620/README.md

 4. Boot into the recovery

-   *Note:*The PPX620 restores its original recovery on regular system boot.
+   *Note:* The PPX620 restores its original recovery on regular system boot.
    - disconnect USB-A and USB-C Power cable
    - long press power until device powers down
    - while pressing recovery button, turn on using power button.
      The recovery button can be accessed by the pinhole closest to the USB-C power connector.

+Holding the recovery button while pressing power results in Recovery mode when the USB-A is *not* connected, and in RockUSB mode when the USB-A cable *is* connected.